JuanDBta/vet-clinic-project/README.md

 # 📖 [VET CLINIC PROJECT] <a name="about-project"></a>

 **[VET CLINIC PROJECT]** is a relational database to create the data structure for a vet clinic.
-It is a complete database with data about: animals animals' owners clinic employees visits Apart from building data structure, there are tasks that require SQL queries to answer specific questions.
+It is a complete database with data about: animals, animal's owners, clinic employees, visits.
+Apart from building data structure, there are tasks that require SQL queries to answer specific questions.

 ## 🛠 Built With <a name="built-with"></a>